Last updated:

 4. Get a specific inspection

-2. Search for "SafetyCulture" and select the Get a specific inspection action.
+2. Search and select Get a specific inspection under the "SafetyCulture (iAuditor)" connector.

-3. Click the "Audit ID" field and select Inspection Audit ID from the dynamic content list.
-This puts the action within an "Apply to each" action.
+3. In the side panel, click the "Audit ID" field, then click image and select Inspection Audit ID from the list.

 5. Export an inspection report

-2. Search for "SafetyCulture" and select the Export an inspection report action.
+2. Search and select Export an inspection report under the "SafetyCulture (iAuditor)" connector.

-• Audit ID: Click the field and select Inspection Audit ID.
+• Audit ID: Click the field, then click image and select Inspection Audit ID from the list.

-• Format: Select to export your inspection reports as either PDF or Word files.
+• Export Format: Select to export your inspection reports as either PDF or Word files.

 • Preference ID (optional): Click the field and select the report layout you want to apply.
 Keep in mind that only report layouts for all templates are available.

-2. Search for "Control" and select the Do until action.
+2. Search and select Delay under the "Schedule" connector.

 7. Check inspection export status

-2. Search for "SafetyCulture" and select the Check inspection export status action.
+2. Search and select Check inspection export status under the "SafetyCulture (iAuditor)" connector.

-• Audit ID: Click the field and select Inspection Audit ID from the dynamic content list.
+• Audit ID: Click the field, then click image and select Inspection Audit ID from the list.

-• Export Task ID: Click the field and select Export Task ID from the dynamic content list.
+• Export Task ID: Click the field, then click image and select Export Task ID from the list.

 8. HTTP

-2. Search for "HTTP" and select the HTTP action.
+2. Search and select HTTP under the "HTTP" connector.

 • Method: Click the field and select GET.